PowerLoom/pooler/README.md

 #### Optional
 - We've provided the `ipfs_url` by default but if you want to run your own IPFS node, you  can add that URL here
-- RabbitMq, Zookeeper, and Redis should work out of the box with the default config but if it doesn't, you can update the config in `rabbitmq`, `zookeeper`, and `redis` keys respectively.
+- RabbitMq and Redis should work out of the box with the default config but if it doesn't, you can update the config in `rabbitmq` and `redis` keys respectively.
 - Update the `host` and `port` keys if you want to run the service on some other port
 ### Populate `static/cached_pair_addresses.json`